AjayBadrinath/matrixlibc/README.md

-# Matrix Library for C
+# Matrix Library for C [Under Development Currently - New Version   Ported to gmp ]

 Fast matrix library for C

 This library was designed for performing basic matrix operations .Haskell/python like functions [more like python   ] implemented for simple matrix operations
 All of the given functions in the header take and throwout <b>ONLY POINTERS TO MATRIX .
 NOT THE MATRIX ITSELF</b>.